-Many things can either cause urinary incontinence (UI) or make it worse, including foods and beverages, medications, medical conditions, and problems with walking or getting from a bed to a chair.
+Urinary incontinence (UI) has a variety of causes, including foods and beverages, medications, certain medical conditions, and problems with walking or getting up from bed.

 - Caffeine (coffee, cola, and tea including green tea)